-With a commercial VPN, you can connect to a wide range of servers from every corner of the world, and not even your ISP (Internet Service Provider) can track the traffic and data traveling between your device and the server.
+With a commercial VPN provider, you can connect to a wide range of servers from every corner of the world, and not even your ISP (Internet Service Provider) can track the traffic and data traveling between your device and the server.
 On top of that, your real IP address is masked with another one corresponding to the server’s location of your choice.
 For instance, you browse from the USA, but with a VPN you appear as if you’re from a different country.

-The pros and cons of a VPN
+The Pros and Cons of a VPN

+- VPNs bypass geo-restrictions.
 How many times you’ve wanted to watch a movie or listen to a song, only to find out that they are blocked in your country?
 It’s not your fault you can access your favorite TV show, but content creators aren’t responsible for these restrictions.
 All they do is follow the copyright rules and licensing regulations.
 Websites enable geo-blocking by seeing your IP address, which is allocated to your country or region.
 Since a VPN hides the IP address, you can connect to a location where it’s available and enjoy it as if you were from that area.

+- Free VPNs can endanger your privacy.
 Free is always tempting but seldom reliable.
 A dodgy VPN service can do you more harm than good.
 If it doesn’t follow the latest VPN protocols and encryption, your credentials may be vulnerable to cyber-thieves.
 Even worse, a free VPN might even inject malware into your system.

+- Some platforms don’t inherently support VPNs.
 You shouldn’t have a problem installing a VPN service on popular platforms such as Windows, macOS, Android, and iOS.
 However, on some devices and operating systems such as Chromebook and Linux, you’ll have to manually configure a VPN connection.

-Now that you know what a VPN is, let’s refresh our memories about what HTTPs is and does.
+Now that you know what a VPN is, let’s refresh our memories about what HTTPS is and does.

 HTTPS (HyperText Transfer Protocol Secure) is the secure version of HTTP, a protocol used to transfer data over the web.
 HTTPS is also known as HTTP over TLS (Transport Layer Security), or HTTP over SSL (Secure Sockets Layer).
 TLS/SSL is a cryptographic protocol designed to encrypt sensitive data in transit between two computer applications over a network.